jhpyle/docassemble/_docs/functions.md

 If you want to gather information about what screens your user visited or did not visit, you can use prerequisites to do so.
-Here is an example that uses the [`need` directive] to run a code block when a user selects a menu item.
+Here is an example that uses the [`need` specifier] to run a code block when a user selects a menu item.

 {% include side-by-side.html demo="dispatch-track" %}